-Remote Islands and Antarctica in winter 2023
+Remote Islands and Antarctica in spring 2024

 Australia's Indian Ocean islands